boombick/parity-test-task/README.md

 Here is the result of my test task.
 Let me explain the way I went.
 I used docker-compose for running a single PolkaDot node and join it to the public Kusama network.
-I didn't use exporters from the description of the task for scrape metrics from node because I've found a PolkaDot instance able to export its metrics itself.
+I didn't use exporters from the description of the task for scrape metrics from node because I've found that a PolkaDot instance can export its metrics itself.
 There is a preconfigured Prometheus and Grafana with visualization of the node metrics as well.

 So, you can find provisioning tools in the ansible directory.
 Two playbooks there: